symfony/symfony-docs/configuration/override_dir_structure.rst

 If you need to rename or move your ``public/`` directory, the only thing you need to guarantee is that the path to the ``vendor/`` directory is still correct in your ``index.php`` front controller.
-If you renamed the directory, you're fine.
+If you renamed the directory, you are fine.
 But if you moved it in some way, you may need to modify these paths inside those files::